Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 • Pick a theme (spa, foodie, creative, adventure, family).

-• Choose a time block (half-day, full-day, weekend) and set a budget cap.
+• Choose a time block (half-day, full-day, weekend) and set a budget cap—and apply a few budget friendly travel tips (pantry raid, free passes).

 • List 3 activities max; drop anything that doesn’t fit the time.